 Northeast India has always been a region that has been less known or unknown a majority of people.
 But it is people who are at a loss since northeast India is blessed with impeccable nature, weather and culture.
-The seven-sisters are something every Indian should explore at least once in their life just for their sheer beauty and simplicity.
+The seven-sisters are something every Indian should explore at least once in their life.
+North east India offers you a wonderful combination of sheer beauty and simplicity.
 Hence, here are some of the best places in Northeast India that one should visit whilst exploring this less-explored part of the country.

 1. Pelling, Sikkim